magento/devdocs/src/guides/v2.3/graphql/mutations/apply-coupon.md

 Error | Description
 --- | ---
 `A coupon is already applied to the cart.
-Please remove it to apply another` | Specified coupon in the `coupon_code` attribute is already applied to cart.
-Use [removeCouponFromCart]({{page.baseurl}}/graphql/mutations/remove-coupon.html) to remove a current one and to apply another coupon.
+Please remove it to apply another` | The value specified in the `coupon_code` attribute has already applied to cart.
+Use [removeCouponFromCart]({{page.baseurl}}/graphql/mutations/remove-coupon.html) to remove the current coupon and to apply another.
-`Cart does not contain products.` | Coupon can not be applied to an empty cart.
+`Cart does not contain products.` | The coupon cannot be applied to an empty cart.
 `Could not find a cart with ID "XXX"` | The specified `cart_id` value does not exist in the `quote_id_mask` table.
 `Required parameter "coupon_code" is missing` | The required `coupon_code` attribute contains an empty value.
 `The coupon code isn't valid.
-Verify the code and try again.` | Coupon code has been not set.
+Verify the code and try again.` | The entered coupon code is not applicable.
+Check the existing shopping cart price rules for details.
 `The current user cannot perform operations on cart XXX` | An unauthorized user (guest) tried to add the product into a customer's cart, or an authorized user (customer) tried to add the product into the cart of another customer.